lihe07/lihe07/README.md

 <!-- ### Stats -->
 <a href="#"><img align="right" src="https://github-readme-stats.vercel.app/api?username=lihe07&count_private=true&show_icons=true&theme=radical"></img></a>

-I am a high school student in **Beijing, China** and a computer novice.
+I am a student in **Beijing, China** and a computer novice.

 - I love trying new technologies (although I might not good at them).
 - I am interested in AI/DL, Web and software stuffs.
-- I'm willing to help anyone if I can.
+- I am willing to help if I can.

 Some of my favorite technologies: